brian-watkins/esbehavior/README.md

 ```
 {
   reporter?: Reporter, // By default this is StandardReporter
-  failFast?: boolean // By default this is false
+  failFast?: boolean, // By default this is false
+  order?: OrderProvider, // By default this is a random order with a generated seed
 }
 ```